nbereux/PRIVET/README.md

 ## Quick start

+### Hyperparameters

+- Partition of the 1-NN distances for the fit
+- Threshold

+### Example

 Assuming `Train` and `Synthetic` are loaded as torch tensors of shape `(N, D)` where N is sample size and D is the number of features
 Having a `Test` set is not mandatory (`Test` is either `None` or loaded too)
 `Train`, `Test` and `Synthetic` can have different sample sizes.

 The partition of the data (**a hyperparameter of the method**) on which the EVT fit is applied should be decided upon examination of the cumulative of 1-NN distances between train samples.
-Yet, default ($1\%$ to $20\%$) might still be a good choice.
+Yet, default (1\\% to 20\\%) might still be a good choice.

 ```python
 import sys